daniel5151/blog/content/post/automating-ac-nyc.md

   - ...and require some more robust mounting hardware, to counteract the torque, and ensure the servo stays in the right place
 - Precisely calibrate the servo motor to rotate the dial the right number of degrees between the "Off" state and the "Cool" state

-**Option 2:** If I hook into the Temp Control dial, I'd need to:
+**Option 2:** hooking into the **Temp Control** dial

 - Leave the Mode Control dial on "Lo-Cool"[^3]
 - Buy a cheap, low-torque, low-power servo motor, _just_ powerful enough to rotate the fairly loose dial
   - ...that doesn't need a lot of mounting hardware to stay in the right place, given that the torque is fairly low
 - Imprecisely yeet the servo motor all the way left/right, toggling the target temp between "really really hot" or "really really cold"

-Based on how I just described these two options, guess which one I went with 🥰
+Hopefully you can guess which one I went with 🥰

 > Option 2 certainly is the "jankier" of the two options, given that it relies on a second-order property (target temp) to power the unit on/off.
 >
-> But then again, I really wanted to sidestep a bunch of (slightly) tricky hardware engineering questions that my smooth-brained software-engineering self didn't want to figure out this time around.
+> There's a world where I used this project as an excuse to finally buy a 3D printer and dip my feet into the world of more "serious" hardware engineering... but truth be told - I just wanted to solve my problem ASAP, so my smooth-brained software-engineering brain decided to KISS for now.
 >
 > I think it was the right call!